librato/librato-logreporter/README.md

 #### increment

-Use for tracking a running total of something _across_ requests, examples:
+Use for tracking a running total of something _across_ jobs or requests, examples:

     # increment the 'jobs.completed' metric by one
     Librato.increment 'jobs.completed'